ArcXeon/Stock-Price-Prediction-Model/README.md

 After training the model is used to make predictions on the test set and unscale the forecasted values.
 The model is then evaluated using Mean Absolute Error.

 # Results
-After training and evaluation the model give the following results- ARIMA - MAE:1.5146
+After training and evaluation the model give the following results-
+ARIMA - MAE: 1.5146
-LSTM - MAE:27.7485
+LSTM - MAE: 27.7485